 Over time, landscapes appeared with increasing frequency in Thiebaud’s paintings and works on paper.
 Urban views had been especially important since the late 1970s, when Thiebaud began a series of dizzying San Francisco cityscapes.
 These led to aerial views of Sacramento’s river delta and agricultural terrain and then to more recent solitary mountain scenes.

 While Thiebaud had been the subject of numerous exhibitions on the West coast and to some degree in New York, his work is less known in our region.
-This exhibition will allow viewers in the Brandywine/Philadelphia area and beyond the opportunity to see firsthand Thiebaud’s enormously popular work executed in his singular style and palette.
+This exhibition allowed viewers in the Brandywine/Philadelphia area and beyond the opportunity to see firsthand Thiebaud’s enormously popular work executed in his singular style and palette.

 Wayne Thiebaud 100: Paintings, Prints, and Drawings is supported locally at the Brandywine by Carol Ware.
 Additional donors include the Matz Family Charitable Fund; Mr. and Mrs. Anson McC.
 Beard Jr.; the Fawcett Family Foundation; and Joyce Creamer.